 - Make a choice in municipality name format and stick to it across all agencies.
 For instance, ‘Broward, County of’ vs ‘County of Broward.’

 - Track jurisdictional level in an additional field.
 Recommended domains for an ‘Agency Level’ field of that type are: ‘Federal’, ‘State’, ‘County’, ‘City’, ‘Special District’, ‘Nonprofit’, ‘Joint Agency’, ‘Private.’

 For advanced approaches and more detailed examples, see this memo written by GreenInfo Network on the topic (PDF 185kb).

 Yes!
 Check out Recreation.gov’s new system, which will use PAD-US for boundaries around most reservable sites, such as campgrounds.
 You can also see a good example of what complete parks and protected areas data can do at GreenInfo Network’s www.GetOutSideSanDiego.org, a responsive web application for finding special adventures outdoors.

 PAD-US supports various applications across jurisdictions such as wildland fire and transportation planning, emergency management, recreation and tourism, economic assessments, and more.

 The PAD-US team has worked closely with Federal, NGO, and State stewards to assess the completeness, scale, and update frequency of source data.
-That information is summarized in the graphic below, and updated frequently (last updated in August 2019).
-Watch the Federal Lands Workgroup page for the latest up dates to this document.
+That information is summarized in the graphic below and updated frequently (last updated in November 2021).
+Watch the Federal Lands Workgroup for the latest updates to this document.